gbaker1976/atom-integrity/Readme.md

 ### Project Pane Context Menu
 In the project pane, you can select the **Copy File Hash** context menu option to copy the selected file's hash to your clipboard.

+## Settings
+You may change the hash algorithm in package settings.
+The current options are sha256 and sha512.